Branded House or House of BrandsBy Tom Dougherty

 Efficiency is What Matters Most

 Both of these are scarce and therefore very valuable.
 It is easier to launch individual brands or to try to differentiate your “branded house” by the table stakes of your category.
-Because all these require is an understanding of yourself.
+Because of all these requirements you must have an understanding of yourself.
 And not an anthropological understanding of your most coveted prospects.
 You would think that REAL “branded houses” would be common.

 They are not.
 Automobile companies like Ford, Chevy, Chrysler, Dodge, and the like are not Branded Houses in any real sense.